-As a general rule, you should be getting about .4 to .5 grams of protein per pound of body weight every day, according to Natalie Digate Muth, MD, MPH, RD, of the American Council on Exercise; athletes should get between .5 and .8 grams.
-Whey, an amino acid found in milk, is a readily available, quickly digestible form of protein that many body builders use to decrease recovery time and build muscle.
+As a general rule, you should be getting about 0.4 to 0.5 grams of protein per pound of body weight every day, according to Natalie Digate Muth, MD, MPH, RD, of the American Council on Exercise; athletes should get between 0.5 and 0.8 grams.

 Scoop out about 10 grams of whey protein supplement and stir it into it to a glass of milk or a smoothie, about 15 minutes before you start your strength training routine.
 You can also use protein supplement bars, chewy snacks or any other whey protein product that has roughly 10 grams of whey protein.

 Remember that variation should be another big component of your routine, so if you've done the same arms routine for a few weeks, switch it up and incorporate some new exercises.
 If you're using weights, choose a weight that forces your muscles to feel fatigued toward the end of the set.

 This is the most important time to be consuming whey, since your muscles will be rebuilding the tissue that you've broken down during your workout.
 Since whey is so rapidly digested, it will be immediately available for those needy muscles.

-On your "off" days, it's OK to do cardio or other forms of exercise -- just not strength training.
+On your "off" days, it's OK to do cardio or other forms of exercise — just not strength training.
 On those days, be sure to stay within the recommended guidelines and get adequate protein through healthy foods such as lean meats, fish, nut butters, or beans and rice.

 Not all forms of whey are made equal.
 Look for the purest form, whey protein isolate, which contains about 90 percent protein.
 Second-best is whey protein concentrate, a lesser-processed form with between 29 and 89 percent protein. (see reference 3)